saurav29singh/Capstone_Starbucks/README.md

 The goal of the project is to analyze historical data about Starbucks' app usage in order to develop an algorithm that finds the most suiting offer type for each customer.

+The blog is written on the following [link](https://medium.com/@saurav29singh/capstone-starbucks-challenge-6abb2105fd4f)

 ### Problem Statement<a name="Statement"></a>
 Starbucks wants to find a way **to give to each customer the right in-app special offer**.
 There are 3 different kind of offers: *Buy One Get One* (BOGO), classic *Discount* or *Informational* (no real offer, it provides informations)